 Should I Get Experience Shadowing in a Specific Specialty?

 Yes!
-You may wish to shadow doctors in various specialties; you don’t need to shift to a new specialty each time you shadow, it is a great opportunity to get great exposure to the various types of workdays doctors experience.
+You may wish to shadow doctors in various specialties; you don’t need to shift to a new specialty each time you shadow, but it is a great opportunity to get some exposure to the various types of workdays that doctors experience.

 What Is the Difference Between Shadowing and Clinical Experience?